Aliases for HS2ST1 Gene

 GeneCards Summary for HS2ST1 Gene

 HS2ST1 (Heparan Sulfate 2-O-Sulfotransferase 1) is a Protein Coding gene.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include sulfotransferase activity.
+Diseases associated with HS2ST1 include Spherocytosis, Type 2 and Renal Hypodysplasia/Aplasia 1.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and heparan sulfate biosynthesis.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and galactosylceramide sulfotransferase activity.
 An important paralog of this gene is ENSG00000267561.

 UniProtKB/Swiss-Prot for HS2ST1 Gene